Academic Catalog 2024-2025

 The Unsubsidized Federal Direct Loan is a low-interest student loan borrowed directly from the U.S. government designed to help students pay for college.
 The Unsubsidized Federal Direct Loan does not require financial need and is not based on creditworthiness.
 The borrower is responsible for paying all the interest that accrues, from disbursement until the loan is fully repaid.
 Direct Loan interest rates and origination fees are published by the Department of Education.
 The interest rates become effective on July 1st of each year and the origination fees become effective on October 1st of each year.
 Understanding the importance of repaying any federal student loan taken while in school is critical.
 Sample loan repayment schedules are available for students at the Federal Student Aid website.
 For more information on the Federal Student Loan programs and interest rates, please visit the Federal Student Aid website.
 The determination of an academic year may vary by program.

 Students are required to complete Federal Direct Loan Entrance Counseling and a Loan Agreement/Master Promissory Note (MPN) before any Federal Direct Loan funds are released.
 Entrance Counseling is a mandatory federal requirement to advise student borrowers of their rights and responsibilities in receiving a student loan.
 Loan amounts are generally released in one disbursement for each semester attended.
 Students may accept all or a portion of their Federal Direct loan eligibility.
 We recommend that students carefully consider their expenses and other financial resources before determining the amount of loan to accept.
 Entrance Counseling and completion of the Loan Agreement/Master Promissory Note (MPN) must be completed online through the Federal Student Aid website.
-More information can be found at the Graduate and Professional Student Financial Services section of the Point Loma Nazarene University website.
+More information can be found at the GPS One-Stop Student Financial Services section of the Point Loma Nazarene University website.

 Repayment begins six months after the student graduates, withdraws, or drops below half-time status (i.e. less than six (6) units in a semester for Teaching Credential students or less than three (3) units in a semester for Graduate students).